 Pocket watches began to come into their own in the second half of the eighteenth century, thanks to improvements in technology and metals science.
-A pocket watch usually is attached to one’s person somehow; the last thing anyone wants is their expensive and delicate timepiece falling out of their pocket every time they chance to bend over.
+A pocket watch usually is attached to one’s person somehow; the last thing you want is your expensive and delicate timepiece falling out of your pocket every time you chance to bend over.
 A length of ribbon or cord sufficed, but a chain or strip of chain mesh was both sturdier and offered more scope to show off with.

 Originally, this fastener for one’s watch was called a fob (likely from a German word meaning “pocket”.)
 Then it was realized that hanging little dangly things from one’s fob added enough weight to aid in keeping it closer to the body, and therefore made it less likely for the fob (and watch) to catch on something and be yanked from the pocket.
 It made sense for one of those dangly bits to be, say, the key that wound the watch; then it was realized that the fob would be a useful place to hang one’s seal…and then the decorative and (ahem) show-off possibilities dawned on everyone.
 Hanging other things from one’s watch chain became the fashion…and in times, these gewgaws were referred to themselves as fobs.

 Over the course of the 19th century, a watch chain with fobs became a peculiarly masculine fashion (and chains themselves known by other names: an albert was a chain worn horizontally across the waistcoat from pocket to pocket, while a leontine was a short chain most often worn on dress occasions.)
 In fact, it became so fashionable that wearing a huge collection of fobs on one’s watch chain probably meant that you were a dandy.